Not an American user?

 After each mission Mondo receives a payment based on his performance.
 It is based on statistics such as his completion score, total damage bonus, rescue payment and toughness payment, total cool kills bonus, execution time or guard break payment, along with a general rating.
 Upgrades through moon crystals are divided into three categories: attack skills, sub weapon skills and special skills, unlocked gradually and with a fixed progression for each type.
 In the main office different types of costumes for various characters can be equipped (when unlocked) and there is a gift shop where cash can be spent on various items.
 One of these are Mika tickets, that have his assistant Mika come to rescue when Mondo dies, providing a way to continue.

 There is also a mini-game where Mondo gets to seduce women by taking pictures with Gigolo glasses.
-By timing when they are looking away and targeting specific areas, sexy pictures can be taken to provide moans of ecstasy and briefly remove certain clothes, and these also reveal her desires, such as the type of gifts she likes.
-Timing is important to fill a guts gauge, because otherwise he becomes nervous.
+By timing when they are looking away and targeting specific areas, sexy pictures can be taken to provide moans of ecstasy and briefly remove certain clothes, and these also reveal their desires, such as the type of gifts they like.
+Timing is important to fill a guts gauge, because otherwise Mondo becomes nervous.